Why some heaps support constant-amortized-time decrease-key operations, and others do not: Lower Bound

 The proof will start with a set containing a single operation sequence, and then perform rounds of evolutions on this set; the exact choice of evolutions to perform will depend on how the algorithm executes the sequences of operations in the set.
 The evolutions in a round are structured in such a way that most rounds increase the size of the set of operations.
-After sufficiently many rounds, the invariant on the maximum size of the set of operation sequences will be violated, thus giving a contradiction.
+After sufficiently many rounds, an upper bound on the maximum size of the set of operation sequences will be exceeded, thus giving a contradiction.